 The Career Services Office offers job assistance to students in public education, the College of Arts and Sciences and the College of Business.

-Seniors must register with the placement/employment office prior to their last semester before graduation.
-Workshops on résumé writing and interviewing skills, as well as opportunities for mock interviews are available.
-Seniors can participate in several Collegiate Job Fairs introducing them to companies that hire college graduates each year.
-Seniors are encouraged to develop a plan for distribution of cover letters and résumés, with appropriate follow-up.
-Forms are available for letters of reference to employers.
+Workshops on resume writing, networking and interviewing skills, as well as opportunities for mock interviews are available.
+Seniors can participate in several college job fairs introducing them to companies that hire college graduates each year.